brosenan/neutrino/type-classes.md

 Type variable X cannot be inferred in this context.
 ```

-Inference is done in a chain.
+Inference is done in a chain, from left to right.
 The following compiles successfully:

 ```prolog
 class X : c(Y) where {